 A written complaint is defined as any written correspondence, including emails, but does not include concerns received verbally.

 - The informal process for written student complaint is a direct review and resolution by the College representative with the best knowledge of the situation.
 Students are encouraged to resolve their academic concerns directly with their faculty member, their administrative concerns with the Office of the Associate Provost/Dean on their respective campus, student services related concerns with the Student Life Coordinator or Director, Campus Admissions and Records, and financial aid concerns with the financial aid office.

 - Concerns related to potential discrimination or equity are first addressed by the equity officer.
 Procedure 200 addresses equity and discrimination concerns.

 - A log of written student concerns is filed electronically with the specifics of the concern and the resolution.
 This log is used for periodic assessment of processes and measures of institutional effectiveness.
 Examples of potential student concerns include but are not limited to: academic issues, financial issues, administrative issues, and discipline related to the student code of conduct.

-- Students are encouraged to consult with the Advising Coordinator on any campus of the College to determine student rights and College processes that may assist the students in the resolution of their concerns.
+- Students are encouraged to consult with the Student Life Coordinator on any campus of the College to determine student rights and College processes that may assist the students in the resolution of their concerns.